 France's blue-chip stock index CAC 40 - home of bellwethers such as Sanofi, L'Oreal and Total - is down 0.8 percent, the worst performance among European bourses in 2014.

-They point to local French elections in May and European Parliament polls two months later as limiting his room for maneuver on painful measures to cut public spending, currently around 57 percent of output.
+They point to local French elections in May and European Parliament polls two months later as limiting his room for manoeuvre on painful measures to cut public spending, currently around 57 percent of output.